Santhi-S/EDA-on-employee-data-set/README.md

 # EDA on Employee Data Set
 Exploratory Data Analysis or EDA involves the process of analyzing general patterns in data, summarizing main characteristics and gaining insights from it.
-An employee dataset is provided.
-Insights have to be obtained from this data.
+In this project, an employee dataset is provided and insights have to be obtained from this data.
 # The steps involved in this project are:
 1. Importing the required Python libraries
 2. Reading the dataset